How Stressed Adrenals Can Wreak Havoc

 But the right amount of cortisol plays an important role for you as a thyroid patient in helping get thyroid hormones to the cells!
 Namely, cortisol raises your cellular level of glucose3 which seems to work with cell receptors, ATP and mitochrondria to receive T3 from the blood to the cells.
 Without getting to the cells, you have problems.

-More signs and symptoms of a cortisol problem
+More signs and symptoms of a cortisol problem, or even low aldosterone

 Dysfunctional adrenal output can result in your free T3 going high in the blood rather than reaching the cells, called pooling.
-Some patients may not realize it’s happening.
-Others will either still feel quite hypo, or can have symptoms like anxiety or nervousness, light-headedness, shakiness, dizziness, racing heart, sudden weakness, nausea, feeling hot, or any symptom which seems like an over-reaction to desiccated thyroid or T3, but are in reality the result of low cortisol, or too high levels, or a mix of high and low in the early stages of sluggish adrenal function.
+Some patients may not realize it’s happening at first.
+Others will either still feel quite hypo, or can have hyper-like symptoms like anxiety or nervousness, light-headedness, shakiness, dizziness, racing heart, sudden weakness, nausea, feeling hot, or any symptom which seems like an over-reaction to desiccated thyroid or T3, but are in reality the result of low cortisol, or too high levels, or a mix of high and low in the early stages of sluggish adrenal function.
 Low cortisol can also keep you hypothyroid with hypo symptoms.
+Also having low aldosterone can create these hyper-like symptoms, too.

-• Click here to read actual recorded patient symptoms of poorly functioning adrenals.
+- Click here to read actual reported patient symptoms of stressed adrenals

-Thus, it can be important for you and your doctor to rule out insufficient adrenal function.
+Thus, it can be important for you and your doctor to rule out stressed adrenals.
 Most patients will notice the strange reactions early on, while a minority may not until they get as high as 3 grains of NDT, or trying to raise T3.

 Below are what are called DISCOVERY STEPS which can further prove you need to order and do a saliva test: